6. QPE with Linear Combination of Unitaries

 Note that qubits in the \(\ell\)-register are indexed from \(0\) to \(m_L-1\).
 Qubits in the physical register are indexed from \(m_L\) to \(m_L + n - 1\).

-Applying the SELECT oracle on \(\ket{\mathcal{L}}\ket{\psi_0}\), and projecting onto the same state, we get a measure of the ground state energy:
+Applying the SELECT oracle on \(\ket{\mathcal{L}}\ket{\psi_0}\), and projecting onto the same state, we obtain an estimate of the ground state energy:

 Lpsi_mps = kron_mps(L_mps, psi0_mps)